-Our camp is great for adding a few last bird species since it's in a drier woodland of very productive small shrubs, attractive to songbirds.
-Join Preston and Peg for coffee and a walk to find a few final avian jewels.
-We depart after breakfast this morning from Lake Manyara to return to Arusha in time to meet evening flights out.
+Join Preston for coffee and a final walk to find a few final avian jewels this morning.
+We depart after breakfast with a return to Arusha in time to meet flights out after 6:00 PM.
 We need to be at the airport three hours ahead of departure.
-Most outbound flights depart from 8:00 PM onward - if you see an earlier flight, please ask us if we can make an earlier time work or if you need to book an overnight to go out the following day.
+If you need to book an earlier flight, you will need you need to book a hotel to go out the following day.
 We try to be flexible this day for possible shifts in international flight schedules.
-(B,L)
+(B)